Halloween Afternoon Tea at AnnTremet Cake (NYC)

 Now about the service.
 Every staff member I’ve encountered at AnnTremet has always been exceptionally nice and welcoming, but the table service during the tea itself is inconsistent.
 The servers I’ve experienced when I go for tea often disappear, either getting caught up in the back kitchen or dealing with the constant flow of walk-in customers at the front counter.
 So sometimes this leads to delays or feeling forgotten while seated for the afternoon tea experience.
 Despite this minor issue, I really enjoy a themed tea, and they executing the Halloween theme well!

 As of Today: AnnTremet has two locations in West Village and Long Island.
-They haven’t announced yet if the Halloween Afternoon tea is returning for this year.
-When I spoke to one of the employees he knew for sure they were doing the Christmas Afternoon Tea again but wasn’t sure about Halloween.
+The West Village location has JUST announced that the Halloween Afternoon tea has returned for this year.
 You can make reservations for their seasonal afternoon teas at the West Village location here: AnnTremet Afternoon Teas.
 The Long Island location reservations lead to a dead link but you can check out their instagram page here.

 My Rating: 4.5 Teacups!
 We had a great time last year even with the unpredictable service.
 If you don’t want the full afternoon tea you can stop buy for a specialized dessert and latte.